 - After successful defense of the dissertation proposal, the student is responsible for initiating an application for admission to candidacy.
-Please see the graduate coordinator's assistant for filing procedures and consult the degree checklist to ensure that the documents are submitted to the Graduate School on time. - This application must be filed at least one full semester before the date of graduation. - This application is a certification by the student's major department that the student has demonstrated ability to do acceptable graduate work in the chosen field of study and that:
+The student must consult with the graduate coordinator's assistant for filing procedures and consult the degree checklist to ensure that they submit documents to the Graduate School on time. - Exception: Students holding UGA fellowships (e.g., GSRA) requiring them to advance to candidacy by the end of their third year in the program may apply for admission to graduate coordinator and their major professor. - The student must fill out this application at least one full semester before the date of graduation. - This application is a certification by the student's major department that the student has demonstrated ability to do acceptable graduate work in the chosen field of study and that: - The student has completed in a satisfactory manner all prerequisites set as a condition to admission; - The student has met the research skills requirements; - The advisory committee, the graduate coordinator, and the dean of the Graduate School have approved a final program of study; - The student has maintained an average of 3.0 (B) on all graduate courses taken and on all completed courses on the program of study (the student cannot include any course with a grade below C on the final program of study); - The student has passed the portfolio and oral examinations and reported those results to the Graduate School; - The student has confirmed the advisory committee, including any necessary changes in its membership, and notified all its members of their appointment; - The advisory committee has approved the dissertation proposal; - The student has met the residence requirement.

-- o All prerequisites set as a condition to admission have been satisfactorily completed - o Research skills requirements have been met - o The final program of study has been approved by the advisory committee, the graduate coordinator, and the dean of the Graduate School - An average of 3.0 (B) has been maintained on all graduate courses taken and on all completed courses on the program of study (no course with a grade below C may be placed on the final program of study) - o Portfolio and oral examinations have been passed and reported to the Graduate School - o The advisory committee, including any necessary changes in the membership, is confirmed and all its members have been notified of their appointment - o A dissertation proposal has been approved - o The residence requirement has been met - After admission to candidacy, a student must register for a combined total of ten hours of dissertation (HIST 9300) or other appropriate graduate credit during the completion of the degree program. - Students planning to graduate the same semester they enter candidacy must be admitted to candidacy by the published deadline for candidacy during that semester and register for ten hours. - The student must also meet all other deadlines for graduation in that semester. - Students must register for at least three credit hours in any semester when they are using UGA facilities, and/or faculty or staff time.
+- After admission to candidacy, a student must register for a combined total of 10 dissertation credit hours (HIST 9300) or other appropriate graduate credit during the completion of the degree program. - Students planning to graduate the same semester they enter candidacy must be admitted to candidacy by the published deadline for candidacy during that semester and register for 10 hours. - The student must also meet all other deadlines for graduation in that semester. - Students must register for at least three credit hours in any semester when they are using UGA facilities, and/or faculty or staff time.
 This includes candidates who are not in residence while working on the dissertation.

-Annual Reviews in Years 5 and 6 (and beyond, if necessary)
+Annual Reviews in Years Five and Six (and beyond, if necessary)

-The format of the evaluation may vary somewhat, but all students beyond their fourth year in the program should expect to provide (by October 15th):
+The format of the evaluation may vary, but all students beyond their fourth year in the program should expect to provide to the graduate coordinator (by October 15):

-• An updated CV

-- a brief statement of 500 words detailing progress made on the dissertation, followed by a timeline of completion. - a statement from the student's doctoral advisor evaluating the student's performance in the program delivered to Graduate Director.
+- An updated CV. - A brief statement of 500 words detailing progress made on the dissertation, followed by a timeline of completion. - A statement from the student's major advisor evaluating the student's performance in the program.

-The graduate coordinator will inform any students who are not making satisfactory progress in the program.
+The graduate coordinator will inform any students not making satisfactory progress in the program.